 Even more than the designers, in fact, the technology comes to the rescue of the customers: anyone can view their home, their furniture, even before they are made, without having to make special efforts to transpose the technical design charts (plans, sections, elevations ) in three-dimensional version.
 The virtual project in 3D it demolishes the uncertainties of the result and anyone can have constructive comparisons with the designer, aimed at concerting personal needs with a concrete return from the artistic value.
 So what are the basic steps to take for the renovation of your apartment?

-First of all we must rely on a good architect (if the intervention is radical, that is to say, completely restructure) or even a designer (if it is just furniture).
-A good professional in itself is able to guarantee a satisfactory result.
-You have to avoid the "do it yourself", risking that set of errors that are commonly found in too many places: alterations of styles, distributive confusion, loss of useful spaces, coarseness of choices, etc. The profession of architect is the result of in-depth studies, commitments and comparisons in the field: all this cannot be improvised.
+First of all you need to rely on a good architect (if the intervention is radical, that is to say completely renovate) or even a designer (if it is just furniture).
+A good professional by himself is able to guarantee a satisfactory result.
+We must avoid the "do it yourself", risking that set of errors that are commonly found in too many places: alterations of styles, distribution confusion, loss of useful space, coarseness of choices, etc. The profession of architect is the result of in-depth studies, commitments and comparisons in the field: all this cannot be improvised.

 Renovate your home without surprises thanks to the 3D service.
 Find out how your home will look

-Once the trusted professional has been chosen, it is necessary to ask him to develop a quote, with included three-dimensional rendering service.
-If a definitive agreement is reached on the cost of the service, a private contract must arise from the quote, which guarantees the parties throughout the entire design and construction process.
-If the customer, before signing the contract, has doubts about the consistency of the Costi, will be able to perform checks through the web.
+Once you have chosen the professional you trust, you need to ask him to draw up a quote, with three-dimensional rendering service included.
+If a definitive agreement is reached on the cost of the service, a private contract must arise from the estimate, which guarantees the parties throughout the entire design and construction process.
+If the customer, before signing the contract, has doubts about the adequacy of the Costi, will be able to perform checks through the web.

-There are numerous sites and blogs that cover the topic.
-However, we must keep in mind that today the professional market is not regulated in terms of costs: the rates are free, unlike in the past.
-However, there are some general indications referring to Ministerial Decree n.
-140 of the 2012, introduced in an attempt to regulate the matter in the event of a dispute and to rationalize a market that was becoming increasingly uneven.
-This factor, which translates into an element of evaluation, reinforces the importance of the architect's choice.
-A good selection, destined not to betray one's expectations, is based primarily on the themes of professional trust and moral correctness.
+There are numerous sites and blogs that deal with the subject.
+However, it must be borne in mind that today the professional market is not regulated in terms of costs: the rates are free, unlike in the past.
+However, there are some general indications that refer to the Ministerial Decree n.
+140 of 2012, introduced in an attempt to regulate the matter in the event of a dispute and to rationalize a market that was becoming increasingly uneven.
+This factor, which translates into an evaluation element, reinforces the importance of the architect's choice.
+A good selection, destined not to betray one's expectations, is based mainly on the themes of professional trust and moral correctness.